agaby/darl-dev/Darl.GraphQL/wwwroot/md/getting_started.md

 ![Recognition node add](images/recognitionAdd2.png)

-Recognition nodes can only have two attributes, a text attribute that defines the response when a node is triggered and a rule node that determines the functionality that fires at that time.
+Recognition nodes can only have two attributes, a text attribute that defines the response when a node is triggered and a rule attribute that determines the functionality that fires at that time.

 ### Wire them into the tree